 Corruption at the top

-All governments like to pretend corruption is restricted to the odd bad apple.
+All governments pretend corruption is restricted to the odd bad apple.
 Indeed, it is good psychology for a corrupt state to throw one of their lot to the mob, a sacrifice, pretence the state is upholding honesty and the rule of law.
 It helps the population feel they live in a civilised, just country, with enough restrictions on personal greed and venality to keep corruption to a minimum.
-Demotion is the only punishment for the elite, maybe loss of a knighthood, or a fine, rarely imprisonment.

-We can always set up an enquiry, have it take years to come to a conclusion, the political stink from its findings long evaporated, the culprits old and decrepit, worthy of our mercy in their old age.
+We can always set up an enquiry, have it take years to come to a conclusion, the political stink long evaporated, the culprits old and decrepit, worthy of our mercy in their old age.
+And now?
+Where to begin?

 Great Britain isn’t so great after all, not in the sense of clean and pure, a nation so honest we can enjoy the luxury of an open society.
 British society is dishonest, venal, and unscrupulous.
 One man who knows Britain is as corrupt as the boils on a syphilitic scrotum is the celebrated Italian author Roberto Saviano.